Prepare for Any Job Assessment TestPractice Now

 Depending on the company, you may be able to reapply for the role later if you fail the SJT and your application is not taken further.
 If this is the case, you may get a chance to retake the situational judgement test then.

-You can find more situational judgement test practice questions at TestHQ, as well as a detailed guide, tips and tactics and full-length practice tests so that you can be as prepared as possible for what is to come.
+You can find more situational judgement test practice questions at JobTestPrep, as well as a detailed guide, tips and tactics and full-length practice tests so that you can be as prepared as possible for what is to come.

 The SJT can sometimes be administered with other aptitude and psychometric tests, and they usually come into the recruitment process quite early on when they are sent online.
 You might be taken through to the interview stage after passing, or invited to an assessment centre.

-You can find a complete guide for the SJT at TestHQ, where there are essential tips, tricks and tactics to help you answer the questions in the best way, as well as SJT example questions with explanations and full-length practice tests.
+You can find a complete guide for the SJT at JobTestPrep, where there are essential tips, tricks and tactics to help you answer the questions in the best way, as well as SJT example questions with explanations and full-length practice tests.

 Final Thoughts